vaaale/docling/tests/data/groundtruth/docling_v2/mixed_without_h1.md.md

+Content before first heading

-## Some heading
+### Some heading

+This is HTML

 - A. first
-    - subitem
 - B. second
-    1. strange

 The end!